-Taken together, this analysis show that persistent activity is present as normalized coding of input values only with symmetric gain control weights (w=v) and inactive disinhibition (β).
+Taken together, these analyses show that persistent activity is present as normalized coding of input values only with symmetric gain control weights (w=v) and inactive disinhibition (β).
 When disinhibition has a moderate strength (0<β<ω), the persistent activity gradually transitions from value coding to categorical choice coding but avoids hitting the decision threshold.
 When disinhibition is strong enough (β>ω), the system generates WTA competition and reaches the decision threshold.

-Simulation on pharmacological manipulation
+Simulation of pharmacological manipulation of inhibitory activity